Error-mitigated quantum state tomography using neural networks: Neural-network-based quantum state tomography

 The MLP-based approach is intrinsically data-driven and does not require explicit analytical models for either the noise process or the measurement apparatus.
 Instead, the network adapts to a given experimental setting through supervised training on appropriately generated datasets.
 As a result, both the noise acting on the quantum state and the choice of measurements may, in principle, be arbitrary.
 The specific noise and measurement models introduced below, therefore, serve as representative examples rather than fundamental restrictions of the method.

-While the noise may take any form, it must possess some structure for the neural network to learn its characteristics.
-For parameterizing the noise, several commonly encountered channels are considered, including the white noise, bit-flip noise, phase-flip noise, and amplitude-damping noise.
+While the noise may take any form, the noise model must be parameterized in order to perform numerical simulations.
+Several commonly encountered channels are considered, including the depolarizing noise, bit-flip noise, phase-flip noise, and amplitude-damping noise.
 These noise channels are applied sequentially to the ideal quantum state.
-For each state, the corresponding noise strength is sampled uniformly from a predefined interval, thereby generating a dataset with continuously varying noise levels.
+For each state and each channel, the noise strength is sampled uniformly from a predefined interval, thereby generating a dataset with continuously varying noise levels.
 Through training on such data, the neural network learns to recognize and compensate for the associated noise in the measurement statistics.
 Although neural networks generally exhibit good generalization, the accuracy may decline significantly outside the range of the training set.
 Therefore, training with diverse noise structures and broader intensity ranges helps improve the model's applicability and robustness.

-The set of measurements depend on the prior knowledge of the degrees of freedom of the system.
+The set of measurements depends on the prior knowledge of the degrees of freedom of the system.
 An informationally complete set of measurements, such as the symmetric informationally complete positive operator-valued measure (SIC POVM), is a good choice if there are no restrictions on the state.
 In this work, simple local Pauli projective measurements are adopted as a practical alternative, i.e.,

 excluding $\openone^{\otimes n}$, where $\sigma_{\{x,y,z\}}$ are the three Pauli matrices.
 For $n$ qubits, it yields $4^n-1$ independent outcomes, matching the number of freedoms in the corresponding systems.
 The resulting measurement set corresponds to a coarse-grained cube measurement \cite{Burgh.etal2008Choice}, which reduces the input dimensionality, thus allowing smaller networks, improved scalability, and accelerated training.